Confident Obama lays out battle plan as he launches second term

 He won an end-of-year fiscal battle against Republicans, whose poll numbers have continued to sag, and appears to have gotten them to back down, at least temporarily, from resisting an increase in the national debt ceiling.

-And Obama faces a less-dire outlook than he did when he took office in 2009 at the height of a deep U.S. recession and world economic crisis.
-The economy is growing again, though slowly.
+Obama faces a less dire outlook than he did when he took office in 2009 at the height of a deep U.S. recession and world economic crisis.
+The economy is growing again, although slowly.

 But he still faces a daunting array of challenges.